Access is not authorisation

 One Boundary.
 Any Agent.

-Governance at the action boundary — independent of agent runtime, model provider, and orchestration framework.
+One enforcement point — independent of agent runtime, model provider, and orchestration framework.
+Execution is routed through it, or it does not happen.

 Designed to Survive Audit